tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 * Students should break off into their pairs.
 They can work with seatmates to start as they'll eventually rotate through the class.
 Student pairs should decide who will first play the role of the interviewer and who will first play the role of the interviewee.

-* Students will have 5 minutes for the interviewer to review the interview question README and solution.
+* Students will have five minutes for the interviewer to review the interview question README and solution.
 The remaining 25 minutes will be allocated for the interview.

 * Students should refer to the [problem solving guidelines](Activities/01-Ins_Problem_Solving_Guidelines/Solved/TechnicalInterviewGuidelines.pdf) to implement the methodologies into their interview performances.